MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 ## Requirements

 > [!IMPORTANT]
-> This is an advanced tutorial.
-Please *make sure* that all of the requirements have been met, or you will *not* be able to complete this tutorial.
+> This is an *advanced* tutorial.
+Please make sure that all of the requirements have been met, or you will *not* be able to complete this tutorial.

 - To send custom emails with email templates, you will need to have your own SMTP server with a username and password.
-Please ensure that you have your own SMTP server before following our tutorial [Setting up an SMTP server with add-ons](../../engagement/emails/setting-up-an-smtp-server-with-add-ons.md).
+Please verify that you have your own SMTP server *before* following our tutorial [Setting up an SMTP server with add-ons](../../engagement/emails/setting-up-an-smtp-server-with-add-ons.md).

 > [!NOTE]
-> You can use Gmail for testing, but with Gmail you are limited to 2,000 emails per day.
+> You can use Gmail for testing - but with Gmail you are limited to 2,000 emails per day.

-- Basic knowledge of how to create a player will be necessary since there will need to be players with a username and password before calling account recovery logic.
+- Basic knowledge of how to create a player will be necessary, since there will need to be players with a username and password before calling account recovery logic.
-- Read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager as it is the place where email templates are created.
+- Read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where email templates are created.
-- Knowledge of how to work with player profiles will be necessary to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
-Please read up on how to get a player’s profile in the [Getting Player Profiles](../../data/playerdata/getting-player-profiles.md) tutorial and make sure that under the **Client Profile Options** on your **Title** you allow **Contact email addresses**.
+- Knowledge of how to work with player profiles will be required, to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
+Please read up on how to get a player’s profile in the [Getting Player Profiles](../../data/playerdata/getting-player-profiles.md) tutorial, and make sure that under the **Client Profile Options** on your **Title** you allow **Contact email addresses**.
 - Creating a rule will be necessary in this tutorial it is a good idea to read up on how [Rules](../../automation/actions-rules/quickstart.md) work.

 ## Step 1 - Create an email template